nuriel77/iri-playbook/docs/appendix.rst

 Here is a great tutorial on how to add HTTPS to your **nginx**, choose nginx and the OS version you are using (Ubuntu/CentOS):

-If you installed using the iri-playbook, make sure you DON'T use the automatic configuration command.
-Use the ``sudo certbot --nginx certonly`` command and configure the certificates manually.
+(For iri-playbook installations you can configure the generated certificate and key in /etc/nginx/conf.d/ssl.cfg)

 https://certbot.eff.org/